Partition and secession in California: Prior California partitions

 California was partitioned in its past, prior to its admission as a state in the United States.
-What under Spanish rule was called the Province of Las Californias (1768–1804), that stretched almost 2000 miles from north to south, was divided into Alta California (Upper California) and Baja California (Lower California) in 1804.
-The division occurred on a line separating the Franciscan missions in the north from the Dominican missions in the south, with Misión San Miguel Arcángel de la Frontera set as the northern limit of Baja California and the southern limit of Alta California.
+What under Spanish rule was called the Province of Las Californias (1768–1804), which occupied almost 2000 miles from north to south, was divided into Alta California (Upper California) and Baja California (Lower California) in 1804.
+The division occurred on a line separating the Franciscan missions in the north from the Dominican missions in the south, with Misión San Miguel Arcángel de la Frontera marking the northern limit of Baja California from the southern limit of Alta California.

-After the Mexican–American War lasting from 1846 to 1848, most of Alta California was partitioned into five U.S. states, with the western portion of Alta California admitted to the United States as the present-day State of California, and later partitions of Alta California to become Nevada, Utah, and parts of Arizona and Wyoming.
+After the Mexican–American War (1846–1848), most of Alta California was partitioned into five U.S. states, with the western portion of Alta California admitted to the United States as the present-day State of California.
+Later partitions of what had been Alta California became Nevada, Utah, and parts of Arizona and Wyoming.
 Baja California Territory would absorb what was left of Alta California (which included the modern-day cities of Tijuana and Mexicali) and remained under Mexican rule.
-The territory was subsequently divided into two Mexican states in 1931.
+Baja California was subsequently divided into two Mexican states in 1931.
 In 1888, under the government of President Porfirio Díaz, Baja California became a federally administered territory called the North Territory of Baja California ("north territory" because it was the northernmost territory in the Republic of Mexico).
 In 1952, the northern portion of this territory (above 28°N) became the 29th state of Mexico, called Baja California; the sparsely populated southern portion remained a federally administered territory.
 In 1974, it became the 31st state of Mexico, admitted as Baja California Sur.